Online | Western Technical College

 Financial Aid Eligible

-The success of an organization relies heavilty on the quality of its leaders.
+The success of an organization relies heavily on the quality of its leaders.
 Western's Leadership Development program is designed to empower both current and future leaders to excel in today's dynamic workplace.
 It will provide you with skills that have a profound impact on your career and your community.

 Our courses are led by experienced business professionals who have demonstrated success in leading various initiatives, including change management, quality improvement, communication, organizational effectiveness, and human resource development.

 The program offers flexible delivery methods, including online options, to accommodate your unique learning style and schedule.
-As part of this associate degree, you will also earn the Leadership Supervision Professional and Leadership Essentials technical diplomas, enhancing your qualifications and readiness for leadership roles.

 Career Cluster: